 Worm farm Project

-The Worm Farm project uses a worm species commonly known as Red Wigglers* and other organisms to breakdown biodegradable waste into a rich fertilizer both in a liquid (vermi-tea) and solid form.
+A number of worm farm projects have been initiated at Rhodes University - including one by 2012 Environmental Award winner Brett Sutherland - and have also expanded off campus.
+Worms - commonly known as Red Wigglers* - are used to breakdown biodegradable waste into a rich fertilizer both in a liquid (vermi-tea) and solid form.

 *Current DNA research at North-West University (2012): the only species identified in over 10 worm farms in 4 provinces in South Africa is Eisenia andrei (not Eisenia fetida, as originally assumed).

 Biodegradable waste is available from a variety of sources, including dining halls, gardens and local vegetable selling outlets.
 The worm farms generally need to be fed weekly.